 Get protected NOW:

-- Always use a condom: Having unprotected sex increases your chances of getting an STI, so always use a condom!
+- Always use a condom!
+Having unprotected sex increases your chances of getting an STI.

 - If you have any signs of an STI, get treated.
 Having an STI puts you at a higher risk of getting another one.
-If you have any signs of an STI (discharge, rash or sores on your vagina or penis) go to the clinic to get tested and treated as soon as possible.
+If you have a discharge, rash, vaginal or penile burning or sores on your vagina or penis go to the clinic to get checked and treated as soon as possible.

-- If your partner has had an STI, make sure you get tested and treated: Sometimes you don’t know you have an STI, as you may not have any symptoms.
+- If your partner has had an STI, make sure you get checked and treated: Sometimes you don’t know you have an STI, as you may not have any physical signs.
 If your partner has been diagnosed with an STI, or you think they may have an STI, get tested and treated yourself.